 PSAC BC education program – expense entitlements for courses

 Courses held on Weekends: Participants who are not in travel status will receive a $50 allowance per day.
-Participants who are in travel status will be reimbursed for expenses (travel, parking, meals) as per the PSAC policy, upon completion of an expense claim form.
+Participants who are in travel status will be reimbursed for expenses (travel, parking, meals) as per the PSAC policy and travel status distances listed below, upon completion of an expense claim form.

-Courses held on Weekdays: All participants will be reimbursed for expenses (travel, parking, meals) as per the PSAC policy, upon completion of an expense claim form.
+Courses held on Weekdays: All participants will be reimbursed for expenses (travel, parking, meals) as per the PSAC policy, and travel status distances listed below, upon completion of an expense claim form.

-Loss of Salary: Participants scheduled to work during a course will be reimbursed loss of salary upon completion of an expense claim.
+Loss of Salary: Participants scheduled to work during a course, who are covered by a Treasury Board (PA, SV, TC, EB, FB), CFIA or Parks Agency collective agreement, will be receive a letter authorizing leave WITH pay from the PSAC Regional Office and the employer will directly invoice PSAC for any lost wages.
+All other participants scheduled to work during a course will be reimbursed loss of salary upon completion of an expense claim.
 A copy of your shift schedule with the hours of work and/or compressed work schedule must be attached.
 If, however, you do not have a collective agreement in place yet, a pay stub must be submitted.
 It is important that the classification, level, and step categories under item 6 on the claim be completed as well as the Supervisory Coordinates if applicable.

 - Incidentals (paid if overnight stay required) $17.30